berndruecker/trip-booking-saga-java/README.md

 ```
 A visual representation is automatically created in the background by Camunda.

-**Important Note: The Auto-Layout will be introduced in Camunda 7.7 - so you have to use a current SNAPSHOT to see it in action - as it is done n this example.**
+**Important Note: The auto layout used here will be introduced in Camunda 7.7, released on 31st of May 2017.
+Beforehand you you have to use a current SNAPSHOT to see it in action.
+A snapshot is used in this example.**

 The flow can also be expressed graphically using the BPMN notation (this is also auto-generated to be used in monitoring if using the DSL above):